 Mark Russell CBE

-Mark Russell was appointed Chief Executive of the Shareholder Executive (the predecessor body of UKGI) in April 2013.
+Mark was appointed Chief Executive of the Shareholder Executive (now UK Government Investments) in April 2013.
 Mark joined the Shareholder Executive as head of its Corporate Finance Practice in November 2004 and was appointed Deputy Chief Executive in April 2008.

 Previously Mark was a partner in the corporate finance departments of KPMG London and KPMG Frankfurt.
 Prior to this Mark worked at PwC Corporate Finance and Robert Fleming & Co., Lazard Brothers and A.T.
 Kearney.